caporaso-lab/genome-sampler/docs/downstream-workflows.md

 illustrates how these steps can be applied after working through {ref}`usage-tutorial`.

+QIIME 2 often wraps other widely used tools in QIIME 2 plugins rather than implement them directly.
+For example, under-the-hood, `genome-sampler`'s `sample-diversity` action is using `vsearch` {cite}`vsearch-peerj`.
+In this document we'll build an alignment with MAFFT {cite}`mafft7`, apply a pre-computed alignment position mask, and then build a phylogenetic tree with IQTree 2 {cite}`iqtree2`.

 ```{warning}
 QIIME 2 is not designed for high-accuracy phylogenetic analysis.
 If you use the
 workflow illustrated here, we recommend that you consider the resulting trees